CAN YOU GRADE YOUR OWN BASEBALL CARDS

 Some collectors find it helpful to start by self-grading commons and less valuable cards as practice.
 Comparing assigned grades to recently sold eBay listings and pop reports can provide feedback on accuracy.
 Taking high-quality photographs of problem areas from multiple angles also allows for closer scrutiny later.
 Over time, with experience, some collectors feel they can assign self-grades that reasonably predict professional outcomes – at least for mainstream cards in typical states of preservation.

-Read also: BASEBALL CARDS IN QUAD CITIES
+Read also: JACK's PACKS BASEBALL CARDS

 Of course, self-grading is inherently subjective to some extent compared to professional examination under strict quality control standards.
 Lighting conditions, viewing angles, and even eyesight differences can influence a collector’s on-hand analysis of print defects or corners versus multiple expert graders under laboratory lighting.
 Subtle problems may go unnoticed.